se-edu/se-book/designPatterns/abstractionOccurrence/what/q-tick-mostSuited.md

 (b) Students are not occurrences of a Teacher or vice versa.

-(c) Module, Exam, and Assignment are distinct entities with associations among them, but none of them can be considered an occurrence of another.
+(c) Course, Exam, and Assignment are distinct entities with associations among them, but none of them can be considered an occurrence of another.

 </div>
 </question>